 The Levoit brand is well-known and produces a number of best-selling air quality products.
 All are well-made and well reviewed.
 They’re also known for the great LV-H132 purifier I recommend as well.

 The electronic controls are simple to use.
-The clear LCD display operational status and the timer information to make using it a snap.
+The clear LCD display shows the operational status and timer information to make using it a snap.

 The sleep mode feature means it works almost silently at night and doesn’t wake you up.
 Use the self-off timer lets to select from 1 to 12 hours of hands-free operation.